 - Share information with your family and friends.

-- Attend an Adoption Month event in your community.
+- Attend a National Adoption Month events in your community.

 - Donate money to an adoption or foster care agency.